csc427-242/sketches/TM_Syntax.md

        is tried next.
     All wildcards.
 The default matches anything.

-When the wildcard appearing as a write symbol, it is set equal to the read symbol, on the corresponding tape.
-Priority within one of the four classes is right to left.

 A missing transition halts with reject.
 This and the wildcard are convenience features to shorten the TM programs.

 If the machine rejects, it can be queried for the cause of the reject,

-    Reject becaues halted in a reject state.
+    Reject because halted in a reject state.
     Reject because of a missing transition.
-    Reject bedcause the computation terminated for excessive computation steps.
+    Reject because the computation terminated for excessive computation steps.

 The method is_exception classes the first two rejects as correct computations, and the last as an exception.